jonatorv/training_diary-/README.md

 ## Project description

-This projects implements a console-based training diary where a user can register, view and delete training sessions.
+This project implements a console-based training diary where a user can register, view and delete training sessions.
 A session contains information such as:

 - Title of the session
 - Author